lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Ttot | : total evolutionary time available, represented by the total branch lengths of a genealogy.
 We can compute it by summing over the product of each coalescent interval T(k) (see above) and the number of lineages sharing that interval k: <br/><img alt="ETtot" src="https://cloud.githubusercontent.com/assets/5496192/7070529/9819a4a0-dead-11e4-8dad-3fe8d0803b9d.png"/></li>
 <li>μ | mutation_rate (input param)*length(input param): mutation rate per sequence per generation (sometimes mutation rate is provided as per base pair (bp), which is a common measure of sequence length)</li>
 <li>S | : the number of segregating sites, i.e., the number of DNA sequence positions where some pair of sequences (in the sample) differ.
 We can think of it as the total number of mutations imposed on the entire genealogy.
 In the infinite-sites model, the expected number of segregating sites for a diploid sample is:<br/><img alt="ES" src="https://cloud.githubusercontent.com/assets/5496192/7075088/5e9e7faa-decd-11e4-8143-8c6a864beaee.png"/></li>
-<li></li>
 </ul>
-<b>Algorithm 2</b>: imposing mutations on the generated genealogy
+<b>Algorithm 2</b>: adding mutations to the generated genealogy
-Conditional on the genealogical tree, mutations are randomly placed on the branches.
+<p>Conditional on the genealogical tree, mutations are randomly placed on the branches.
 The number of mutations on each branch follows a Poisson distribution with mean equal to the product of mutation rate per base pair, length of DNA sequence, and the length of genealogy tree branch (in the unit of 2N).
-(Note: the mean of <a href="http://en.wikipedia.org/wiki/Poisson_distribution">Poisson distribution</a> is equal to its defining param λ)
+(Note: the mean of <a href="http://en.wikipedia.org/wiki/Poisson_distribution">Poisson distribution</a> is equal to its defining param λ)</p>
+<b>Primary CoJava classes or functions</b>
-Primary CoJava functions: /coalSimulator/sim.java/simMutate()
+/coalSimulator/sim.java/simMutate()
+create mutations and put them in a list: /geneticEvent/mutations.java

+<h2>Considering recombination and gene conversion</h2>
+When diploid individuals reproduce, there are two parents, each of which contributes one of each of its pairs of chromosomes.
+One parent’s contribution is a combination of its two <a href="http://www.phschool.com/science/biology_place/labbench/lab3/homologs.html">homologous chromosomes</a> when they undergo recombination.

 Population bottleneck.
 If, as we work backwards in time, there is a sudden decrease in the population size, then the coalescence rate will become large.